This class is no longer available, but we found something similar!

 Books Used for the Course: Little Leaders and Little Legends By Vashti Harrison I am Enough by Grace Byers Crown by Derrick Barnes and Gordon C. James ABCs of African American Poetry by Ashley Bryans The ABCs of Black History by Rio Cortez Ambitious Girl by Meena Harris I Love My Hair by Natasha Anastasia Tarpley Be Boy Buzz by Bell Hooks I am Every Good Thing by Derrick D. Barnes

-Hello my name is Angela and I have been teaching for almost 2 decades working with children of all ages.
+Hello my name is Angela and I have been teaching for 2 decades working with children of all ages.
 I have worked in academic settings, but I really enjoy when I can teach children through play and physical activity.
-In my classroom we use...
+In my classroom we use the arts...